 by Johnathan Arnold

 The glorification of God is the ultimate purpose of our jubilant thanksgiving.
-As we know, 1 Corinthians 10:31 is plain that the whole end of our Christian life is God's glory.
-"Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God."
-This Thanksgiving we will be doing a lot of thanking, eating, and drinking.
-But will we consciously lift up our thanking, eating, and drinking as God-glorifying acts of worship?
+"Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God" (1 Corinthians 10:31, emphasis added).
+This Thanksgiving season will be characterized by eating and drinking.
+But will we consciously lift up our eating and drinking as God-glorifying acts of worship?

-This year for the Thanksgiving service at our church, we dedicated the whole time to exploring spiritual blessings rather than material ones.
+This year for the Thanksgiving service at our church, we focused on exploring our spiritual blessings rather than material ones.
 Of course, we are grateful for our material blessings and the "heavenly Father knoweth that we have need of all these things."
-(This is why we can "take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?"
-[Matt.
-6:31-32]).
+(This is why Matthew 6:31-32 encourages us to "take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?").
 However, the service was a refreshing reminder of the blessings that flow to God's children which the world knows nothing about.

 Our spiritual blessings are many: justification, redemption, adoption, the indwelling Spirit, peace, wisdom, and so on.
 Most of all, we should remember the One through whom all these blessings flow.
 We should thank God for the gift of His Son.
 Colossians 3:17 says to "do all in the name of the Lord Jesus, giving thanks to God and the Father by him."
-Speaking of the Son, Paul writes "Thanks be unto God for his unspeakable [inexpressible] gift!"
-(2 Cor.
-9:15)
+Speaking of the Son, Paul thanks God for his indescribable, inexpressible gift (2 Corinthians 9:15).

-Being conscious of the glory of God this Thanksgiving—and intentionally offering the kind of thanksgiving that redounds to that glory - means that there is nothing better to thank God for than who He is.
+If we are conscious of the glory of God this Thanksgiving—and intentionally offer the kind of thanksgiving that redounds to that glory—we will soon realize there is nothing better to thank God for than who He is.
 God is glorified when His character is well-reflected.
 "Bless the Lord, O my soul: and all that is within me, bless his holy name" (Psalm 103:1).

 God is good, sovereign, our helper, an ever-present friend, on our side, mighty, merciful, and abounding in grace.
 "Praise ye the Lord.
 O give thanks unto the Lord; for he is good: for his mercy endureth for ever" (Psalm 106:1).
 "Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.
 For the Lord is a great God, and a great King above all gods" (Psalm 95:2-3).